-- 1) The Development By-law will include regulations to mitigate shoreline erosion. - 2) The Town of Three Rivers shall discourage new coastal stabilization armouring infrastructure and encourages natural forms of erosion control and protection of property, including: - a) Adequate setbacks; - b) Protection of trees and their critical root systems; and - c) Preservation of existing rock formations. - 3) Where shoreline stabilization armouring exists, the Town encourages the restoration of the land to a naturalized condition over time, including through development activities. - 4) Where coastal armouring infrastructure already exists, the Town shall consider reduced building setbacks from shorelines, provided that:
+- 1) The Development Bylaw will include regulations to mitigate shoreline erosion. - 2) The Town of Three Rivers may permit new coastal stabilization armouring infrastructure and encourage where appropriate, natural forms of erosion control and protection of property, including: - a) Adequate setbacks; - b) Protection of trees and their critical root systems; and - c) Preservation of existing rock formations. - 3) Where shoreline stabilization armouring exists, the Town encourages the restoration of the land to a naturalized condition over time, including through development activities. - 4) Where coastal armouring infrastructure already exists, the Town shall consider reduced building setbacks from shorelines, provided that: